CompAndSave/hugo-decap-cas/content/posts/photo-printing-with-4-color-vs-6-color-ink-who-wins.md

 ### **Is home printing as good as professionally printed photos?**

 With advances in technology, high-quality picture printing at home is closer than ever to professional-quality prints.
-Using a 6-color photo printer, premium inks, and quality paper, you can produce prints with vivid colors and sharp details that rival photo labs—right from your desk.
+Using a 6-color photo printer, premium inks, and quality paper, you can produce prints with vivid colors and sharp details that rival photo labs, right from your desk.

 ## **Related Articles:**